Home » Florida » Fascinating Facts About Timucuan Ecological and Historic Preserve

 Experience the natural beauty and rich history of Timucuan Ecological and Historic Preserve, a U.S. National Preserve.
-In fact, the preserve protects some of Florida’s most prized natural coastal dune, salt marsh wetlands, waterways, and other habitats in northeastern Duval County.
+In fact we learned, there are many fascinating facts about Timucuan Ecological Historic Preserve.
+The reserve safeguards valuable natural habitats in northeastern Duval County, including coastal dunes, salt marshes, and waterways.
 For us, it was a trip back in time as we discover 6,000 years of human history.
 “Where the Waters Meet” is what the indigenous peoples called it.
 The Nassau and St Johns River join to make one of the largest saltwater estuaries.

 Often overlooked, Timucuan Ecological and Historic Preserve is a patchwork of public lands dotted with a variety of historic and cultural sites.
 This diverse park appeals to outdoor enthusiasts.
 Often they are looking for solitude, kayaking Simpson Creek, boating or fishing the marshy shoreline.
 Others venture for the unspoiled nature, hoping to glimpse migratory birds or native wildlife that find sanctuary here.